-This potato & chickpea curry is a creamy, satisfying, and a major hit in the comfort food category.
+This potato & chickpea curry is a creamy, satisfying, and MAJOR hit in the comfort food department.
 Pair it with rice, brown rice, quinoa, or eat on its own.
 This curry is a meatless lunch or dinner that is fantastic as a meal prep for the week, or a quick family dinner!

 Potato & Chickpea Curry (Vegan)

 WHY I LOVE THIS DISH

 Let me start by just quickly saying how much I LOVE CURRY!!
 Phew, got that off my chest.